The nine rings of the galaxy LEDA 1313424: The analytic theory of collisional ring galaxies

-This appendix gives a brief account of the analytic theory of CRG galaxies in ref. \cite{Appleton}.
-A small galaxy, called the impactor, falls with speed $v_{\rm imp}$ through the center of a large disk galaxy, called the target galaxy, along the direction perpendicular to the disk.
+This appendix gives a brief account of the analytic theory of CRG galaxies in \citet{Struck,Appleton}.
+A compact galaxy, called the impactor, falls with speed $v_{\rm imp}$ through the center of a disk galaxy, called the target galaxy, along the direction perpendicular to the disk.
 Consider a test particle moving on a circular orbit in the disk of the target galaxy at galactocentric radius $q$.
+To obtain Eq.~(\ref{rira}) it is assumed that both the target and impactor galaxies have flat rotation curves.
+We make this assumption henceforth.
+A more general case with non-flat rotation curves is discussed in \citet{Struck,Appleton}.
 Over the course of the impactor's passage the test particle is given an inward velocity of magnitude

 where $v_{\rm rot}^{\prime}$ is the impactor's rotation speed.
 To obtain Eq.~(\ref{delvr}), assume that the inward gravitational field due to the impactor has magnitude $v_{\rm rot}^{\prime~2}/q$ and that it acts over a time of order $2 q/v_{\rm imp}$.
 As a result of the impactor's passage, the test particle begins radial oscillations with frequency